Shahmir-Riddo/calc.py/README.md

 # calc.py
-How to made simple calculator in python
+How to make simple calculator in python
 (Thought this would help the beginners)

 Language used - Python